arangodb/docs/3.7/drivers/java-reference-setup.md

 ## Connection Pooling

-{% hint 'tip' %}
-Opening and closing connections very frequently can exhaust the amount of connections allowed by the operating system.
-TCP connections enter a special state `WAIT_TIME` after close, and typically remain in this state for two minutes (maximum segment life * 2).
-These connections count towards the global limit, which depends on the operating system but is usually around 28,000.
-Connections should thus be reused as much as possible.
-{% endhint %}

 The driver supports connection pooling for VelocyStream with a default of 1 and HTTP with a default of 20 maximum connections per host.
 To change this value use the method `maxConnections(Integer)` in `ArangoDB.Builder`.